The unsolved murder of Scott Lilly on the Appalachian trail

 All investigations have failed to identify the killer.

 The AT/Hotel Trail Loop in the Mount Pleasant National Scenic Area is 7.5 miles long.
 This trail follows the AT through the bald on Cole Mountain before descending to Cow Camp Gap and the Cow Camp Gap Shelter.
-Here it contours along the mountain, making several small stream crossings before entering an old clearing where an old cabin stood known as the Hotel.
+It contours along the mountain, making several small stream crossings before entering an old clearing where an old cabin stood known as the Hotel.
 Hunters and herders used it in times gone by.
-The trail continues on to Hog Camp Gap.
+The trail continues to Hog Camp Gap.

 Background to Scott Lilly and the Civil War